Simpanan Shariah Savings Option

 - Nearest EPF office

-Why are Muslim members not automatically registered for the Simpanan Shariah election by EPF?
+Why are Muslim members not automatically registered for Simpanan Shariah by EPF?

-- Shariah Savings election is not automatically registered by KWSP for all Muslim members due to the provisions of the Federal Constitution.
+EPF does not automatically register Muslim members for Simpanan Shariah due to the provisions of the Federal Constitution.

 Can EPF members maintain both Simpanan Konvensional and Simpanan Shariah at the same time?

-No, EPF members can only have one type of savings option, either Simpanan Konvensional or Simpanan Shariah.
+No. EPF members can only have one savings option at a time, either Simpanan Konvensional or Simpanan Shariah.

 Can EPF members register for Simpanan Shariah without akad?

-No, members must read, understand and provide their consent on the Simpanan Shariah akad upon registering for Simpanan Shariah.
+No. Members must read, understand, and provide consent to the Simpanan Shariah akad when registering for Simpanan Shariah.
+Registration cannot be completed without agreeing to the akad.

 What is the akad used for Simpanan Shariah?

-What is the meaning of Simpanan Shariah effective date?
+What does the Simpanan Shariah effective date mean?

-- The Simpanan Shariah effective date refers to the date on which the members' entire EPF savings begin to be managed and invested in accordance with Shariah principles.
+The Simpanan Shariah effective date is the date when a member’s EPF savings begin to be managed and invested according to shariah principles.

-- The Simpanan Shariah effective date will be the 1st of the subsequent month following the completion of registration, subject to the annual Shariah fund allocation, the order of applications, and any other pre-requisite determined by the board.
+The effective date is the 1st day of the following month after registration is completed, subject to the annual Simpanan Shariah fund allocation, the order of applications, and any other requirements determined by the EPF Board.

 What are the enhancements made on the Simpanan Shariah effective date?

-- For the Simpanan Shariah registration done during the last 7 days of the month, the effective date will leap one (1) month from the registration date.
+- For registrations made during the last seven (7) days of the month, the effective date will move to the 1st day of the second month after registration.

 Notes: